magda-io/magda-auth-aaf/README.md

 - Or https://rapid.aaf.edu.au/registration (Production)

 When register:
-- the URL should be the external domain that is used to access Magda.
+- the `[external domain]` should be the external domain that is used to access Magda.
 - the callback URL should be: `https://[external domain]/auth/login/plugin/aaf/jwt`

 > If you change the auth plugin key, the `aaf` part in the callback URL should be replaced with the new auth plugin key.